bartani/SDA-Net/README.md

 ```

 ## Train Model
-If you want to train the model on new data, we recommend that retrain the both CDFE and SPG model on new data.
-To do this, run the "cues_train.py" and "CBDFE_train.py" files.
+If you want to train the model on new data, we recommend that retrain the both CBDFE and SPG model on new data.
+To this end, run the "cues_train.py" and "CBDFE_train.py" using new data.
+Otherwise, you can use pre-trained weights on defined dataset.
+You can download weights: [download link](https://drive.google.com/drive/folders/19ap6Sacju8OUXn71ZI_XGkbY9gsGGBiM?usp=sharing)
-Otherwise, you can use pre-trained weights on defined dataset in "https://".
-Next, please pot downloaded files in the path "weights/" and ensure that in the config.py:
+Please pot downloaded files in the path "weights/" and ensure that in the config.py:
 ```
 LOAD_checkpoints = True